hawkinsw/CPPTimes/variables-intro-naming.md

 cupsOfMilk*0.00834540445;
 ```

-It's _obvious_ that `0.00834540445` is the number of ounces per cup and we are using that as a scaling factor to write an expression that calculates the number of ounces of milk used in a recipe!
+It's _obvious_ that `0.00834540445` is the number of ounces per cup and we are using that as a scaling factor to write an expression that calculates the number of ounces of milk used in a recipe![^1]

+[^1]: Please be aware that I was being completely facetious -- I had _no_ idea that special value is the number of ounces per cup!

 If we gave `0.00834540445` a name, by using a variable (say, `ouncesPerCup`), our expression is much more readable: